-According to Patti Ennis, manager of the clinical nutrition program at Sharp Chula Vista Medical Center, adequate protein to maintain body tissues, including muscle, can be easily achieved on a plant-based diet.
+According to Patti Ennis, manager of the clinical nutrition program at Sharp Chula Vista Medical Center, adequate protein to maintain body tissues, including muscle, can easily be achieved with a plant-based diet.

-“Not only are certain vegetables high in protein, but they also provide other nutrients, including fiber, vitamins and minerals,” she says, adding that these healthy proteins contain no saturated fat or cholesterol.
+“Not only are certain vegetables high in protein, but they also provide other nutrients including fiber, vitamins and minerals,” she says.
+Plus, these healthy proteins contain no saturated fat or cholesterol.

 - Reduced risk of Type 2 diabetes

-- Reduced risk of some forms of cancer
+- Reduced risk of some types of cancer

 - Improvement to environmental impact

-When following a plant-based diet, ensure you are receiving the recommended amount of protein each day by incorporating these high-protein, vegetarian options:
+When following a plant-based diet, ensure you are receiving the recommended amount of protein each day by incorporating healthful, plant-based protein sources to your diet.
+Here’s a list of some high-protein, vegetarian options:

 - Black beans (1 cup) = 15.2 grams of protein